-As a non-thesis program, the culminating experience for the MSW Program will be a written comprehensive examination.
-The comprehensive examination will be completed in the student's final semester of study and will incorporate both the application of research and the integration of classroom and field-based learning experiences.
-Information about the comprehensive exam will be provided in the SW 6300 Empirical Social Work Practice course.
+As a non-thesis program, the culminating experience for the MSW Program will be a professional project.
+The professional project will be completed in the student's final semester of study and will incorporate both the application of research and the integration of classroom and practicum-based learning experiences.
+Information about the project will be provided in the SW 6300 Empirical Social Work Practice course.